glennhenry/cs-notes/docs/compilers-and-programming-languages/07-control-flow/control-flow.md

     # Code executed when condition is false
 ```

-Python itself relies on indentation as part of its syntax, interpreter knows that blocks of code is associated with the if and else clauses when they have different indentation level.
+The above Python code relies on indentation as part of its syntax, interpreter knows that blocks of code is associated with the if and else clauses when they have different indentation level.

 ```cpp
 switch (expression) {